maxzintel/stupid-simple-cicd/README.md

+Notes & To-Do:
+* What are the principals followed and accomplished here?
+  * Example: fetching secrets securely, maintaining infrastructure as code, ensuring things like autoscaling and monitoring are in place.
+* At what point is this EXACTLY the type of repository that I would want to come across?
+Such that its so clear what you have to do that the user doesn't even need to think, they can just implement knowing that this is comprehensive.

 # Stupid Simple CI/CD

 Welcome to "Stupid Simple CI/CD" - your open-source toolkit for effortless app deployment using ECS, Terraform, and GitHub Actions.
 This repository is a testament to simplicity in DevOps, engineered for businesses seeking reliability and efficiency in their deployment processes.